2022 Hyundai Venue Pros vs Cons. Should You Buy?

 When it comes to small and boxy crossovers, the Soul surfaces the way.
 Both the Venue and Soul have imposing warranties and excellent fuel economy numbers.
 The Soul wins in the battle of the cargo space, however.
 It also has available engine upgrades that make it more enjoyable to drive.
 Many people may find they prefer the style of the Venue.
 It manages to be quirky without being quite as bold as the Soul.

 2022 Hyundai Venue vs. 2022 Nissan Kicks

-Another very affordable subcompact SUV is the Nissan Kicks, and it is very similar to the Venue in many ways.
-It is slightly larger when it comes to the cargo area, and the Kicks manages to make exactly one more horsepower than the Venue.
+Another very low-price subcompact SUV is the Nissan Kicks, and it is very similar to the Venue in various ways.
+It is minutely larger when it comes to the cargo area, and the Kicks manages to make exactly one more horsepower than the Venue.
 Buyers may want to choose the Venue over the Kicks, however, because it has a slightly lower starting price, along with a much longer warranty.

 The 2022 Hyundai Venue is a great option for those shopping on a budget, but to unlock its full potential buyers should be aware of how their decisions may impact the experience.
 For an even better ride, why not look at paying a few extra bucks and upgrading to one with more horsepower?
 Do you feel like noise isolation from nature could take it up another notch?
 No problem - just think about allocating some funds towards cabin soundproofing.
 All in all for 2021 onwards, there's no need to break the bank if you're buying new: The Venue has your back!

 Get up to 4 local dealers to compete for your business by offering free, competitive pricing.
 Know before you go to the dealer.